 Most airlines allow passengers a carry-on and a personal item.
 The personal item is the small bag that goes under the seat in front of you.
 Choose a well organized personal item so you can access needed items during the flight.
 But for those items essential for your long flight, pack a small ‘flight bag’ and tuck it into your bag.

-Before boarding the plane I remove my ‘flight bag’ from my carry-on.
+Before boarding the plane, I remove my ‘flight bag’ from my carry-on.
 I use a Packing Cube Shoulder bag by Tom Bihn but you can use any soft bag like a Baggu or drawstring gym bag.
 Choose a bright color to ensure it’s not overlooked when exiting the plane.
 My bag has a front zipper compartment where I can stash valuables.
 In the main compartment I carry everything I’ll need for the trip – all the flight comfort items of those First Class amenity bags and my personal entertainment for the long haul as well.

 Having everything at my seat precludes me having to dig through the overhead compartments looking for chapstick or a pen.
 My fellow passengers appreciate this, I’m sure.

 If all else fails, have some games ready to keep you occupied.
-Crossword puzzles on your tablet are a great diversion, and can be done while listening to music.
+Crossword puzzles on your tablet are a great diversion and can be done while listening to music.
 If you’re traveling with a friend or partner, try one of the pass and play games apps.
 Nothing like a little competition to pass the time!

 Tips for sleeping on an overnight flight

-Secure your valuables for peace of mind during a overnight flight
+Secure your valuables during a overnight flight

 Wallet, cash and other valuables:

-don’t leave these in the overhead compartment.
-Most flights now require credit cards for on board purchases.
-You don’t want to be scrambling for your wallet, when the flight attendant comes by with the beverage cart!
+We keep these items close for obvious reasons, but you might also consider that most flights now require credit cards for onboard purchases.
+You don’t want to be scrambling for your wallet when the flight attendant comes by with the beverage cart!

 - Sleep mask – again, experiment with what is comfortable for you.

 - Kindle Paperwhite – Yes, you can read on your tablet, but for long stretches of reading, an ereader is better on your eyes.
-Plus the battery on these devices lasts for weeks!
+Plus, the battery on these devices lasts for weeks!
 Load up your kindle with library books or choose one of the kindle free books available on Amazon.

 - Some flights have outlets built into the seats, but I pack an Anker external battery charger just in case.
 And make sure you’ve included a charging cable in your flight bag.